 The Spruce Eats/Cara Cormack

-In its commercial form, Mexican chorizo generally comes in casings that are just broken open and discarded when frying the sausage, so we have dispensed with the casings here.
-While you can add pork fat to this recipe for a richer result, this recipe produces a leaner, less greasy chorizo.
+In its commercial form, Mexican chorizo generally comes in casings that are broken open and discarded when frying the sausage, so we've dispensed with the casings here.
+While you can add pork fat for a richer result, this recipe produces a leaner, less greasy chorizo.

-Although most Mexican chorizo is red color because of the dried chile pepper and paprika in the recipe, the area around the city of Toluca (in central Mexico) is famous for its green chorizo, made with tomatillos, cilantro, and/or green chiles.
-Chorizo is usually employed in relatively small quantities to add a great flavor boost to countless Mexican dishes like eggs and tacos.
+Although most Mexican chorizo is red due to the dried chile pepper and paprika in the recipe, the area around Toluca in central Mexico is famous for its green chorizo, made with tomatillos, cilantro, and green chiles.
+Chorizo is typically used in small quantities to add a flavorful boost to countless Mexican dishes like eggs and tacos.

 Ingredients